 - Oversight of the voluntary disclosure program, including on-going efforts to improve the process for states and taxpayers through technological advancements.
 The committee approved of staff's efforts to achieve greater efficiency through technology. - Staff presented information on specific taxpayers and industries that involve nexus issues, which the committee considered.
 Committee members also raised several issues, which the committee also considered.
-More information is available in the closed committee report. - Nexus and Legal staff taught one Nexus School during the period.
-It was held in Helena, Montana and was well attended.
-Staff had updated a portion of the material in advance of the school. - The Commission's Director of Policy Research, Dr. Elliott Dubin, presented the findings of a study he and his research assistant, Ann Boyd, conducted with respect to voluntary disclosure.
+More information is available in the closed committee report. - The Commission's Director of Policy Research, Dr. Elliott Dubin, presented the findings of a study he and his research assistant, Ann Boyd, conducted with respect to voluntary disclosure.
 The study concluded that voluntary disclosure is a cost-effective supplement to other enforcement activities. - State participation in committee work remains strong, although travel to meetings has been difficult for some.